hawkinsw/CPPTimes/pointers.md

 | `c2` | `function` | `char` | `'R'` | `11` (`0xb`) |
 | `ptr` | `function` | `pointer to char` | `11` (`0xb`) | `24` (`0x18`) |

-This demonstrates the meaning of the assignment statement for pointers.
-Assigning a new address to a pointer changes which variable it points to.
-Just remember that pointers store addresses, so we must use the address of operator (`&`) on the target variable in the assignment!
+This table demonstrates the meaning of the assignment statement for pointers.
+Assigning a new address to a pointer changes which variable it targets.
+Remember that pointers store addresses, so we must use the address-of operator (`&`) on the target variable in the assignment!
 Frustratingly, failing to do so _may not_ cause a compilation error, but it will certainly lead to a runtime error!!

-### Dereferencing Pointer-to-X Variables
+## Dereferencing Pointer-to-`X` Variables

 When I was growing up, there was a game called *Chutes and Ladders*.

 ![](./graphics/chutes-and-ladders.jpg)

 If you landed on a ladder, your character was able to climb to its top and advance through the board rapidly.
 If you landed on a chute (a slide), your character tumbled to its bottom and lost a tremendous number of places.
-Let's imagine that a pointer-to-X is like one of the spaces on the game board where there is an attached latter or slide -- the top of the ladder or the bottom of the chute is the pointer-to-X's target!
-Landing on a space with an attached chute or ladder is like using a pointer-to-X variable in an expression (e.g.,
+Let's imagine that a pointer-to-`X` is like one of the spaces on the game board where there is an attached latter or slide -- the top of the ladder or the bottom of the chute is the pointer-to-`X`'s target!
+Landing on a space with an attached chute or ladder is like using a pointer-to-`X` variable in an expression (e.g.,

 ```C++
 ptr
 ```

 in the program above) but climbing up the ladder or sliding down the chute requires an additional "push".
 In C++ we call such a push a _dereference_ operation.
-An expression dereferencing a pointer-to-X evaluates to the value of the variable at the pointer-to-X's target!
+An expression dereferencing a pointer-to-`X` evaluates to the value of the variable at the pointer-to-`X`'s target!
 Like any operation in C++, the dereference operation is denoted by an operator (the `*`) that we call either the _dereference_ or _contents-of_ operator.
-It is a unary operator and takes a single operand: a pointer-to-X expression.
+It is a unary operator and takes a single operand: a pointer-to-`X`-type expression.

 Just before `function` completes its execution in the program above,